 - In addition you will find courses at other UK universities and centres.
 The Bioinformatics FAQ above has links to many sources of information and course providers.

-- Another venue is IGC near Lisboa in Portugal (for a full schedule of courses including many of those we have offered in Cambridge).
+- Another venue is IGC near Lisboa in Portugal (for a full schedule of courses).

 - Wellcome Trust and CRUK institutes have core bioinformatics facilities whose staff may offer advice and some departments have bioinformatics experts attached to specific research projects.